nadpierre/stm-transit-delay-prediction/README.md

 ## Introduction

-The _Société de transport de Montréal (STM)_ is Montreal’s public transport agency.
+The _Société de transport de Montréal_ (STM) is Montreal’s public transport agency.
 The network contains four subway lines and 235 bus routes.
-The STM is one the biggest transit systems in Canada and North America.
+The STM is one of the biggest transit systems in Canada and North America.
+Predicting these delays not only helps passengers plan their journeys more effectively but also enables STM to optimize scheduling and resource allocation.

 ## Description

-The objective of this project is to build a machine learning model that predicts, in seconds, the STM transit delays with the best accuracy.
+The objective of this project is to build a machine learning model that predicts the STM transit delays in seconds with the best accuracy.

 ## Dataset

+### Source

 The data comes from three different sources:

-- [STM Website](https://www.stm.info/en/info/networks/bus) to collect the route types through web scraping.
+- [STM Website](https://www.stm.info/en/info/networks/bus): Route types through web scraping.
-- [STM General Transit Feed Specification (GTFS)](https://www.stm.info/en/about/developers) to collect the real-time trip updates and schedules.
+- [STM General Transit Feed Specification (GTFS)](https://www.stm.info/en/about/developers): Real-time trip updates and schedules.
-- [Open-Meteo API](https://open-meteo.com/en/docs) to collect the weather archive and forecast.
+- [Open-Meteo API](https://open-meteo.com/en/docs): Weather archive and forecast.

+### Description

-The cleaned dataset contains a total of 7,530,892 rows and 27 columns.
+- The cleaned dataset contains a total of 7,530,892 rows and 27 columns.
+- Here are some of the key features collected:
+  - `rt_arrival_time`, `rt_departure_time`: Real-time arrival and departure time
+  - `sch_arrival_time`, `sch_departure_time`: Scheduled arrival and departure time
+  - `stop_sequence`
+  - `stop_lat`, `stop_lon`: Stop coordinates
+  - `temperature_2m`: Air temperature at 2 meters above ground
+  - `relative_humidity_2m`: Relative humidity at 2 meters above ground
+  - `wind_direction_10m`: Wind direction at 10 meters above ground
+  - `wind_speed_10m`: Wind speed at 10 meters above ground

 ## Methods & Models

 ### Data Preprocessing

-- There were extreme delay outliers of -10000 and 50000 seconds, which have been removed.
+- There were extreme delay outliers of less than -10000 seconds and more than 50000 seconds, which have been removed.
-- Due to the large volume of data, half on the dataset has been used to calculate the average delay per stop.
-The other half has been kept for data modeling.
+- Due to the large volume of data, half of the dataset has been used as historical data.
+The other half was used for data modeling.
+- With the historical data, the average delay per stop per hour was calculated.
-- Temporal feature extraction was used to engineer features like `time_of_day` or `is_peak_hour`.
+- Temporal features were created like `day_of_week`, `time_of_day`, `is_week_end` and `is_peak_hour`.
 - The categorial features have been encoded with One-Hot Encoding.

+### Data splitting

+- The train-validation-test split was 80-10-10.
+- To save computation time, 25% of the train set has been used for experimenting and the full train size was used for the final model.

 ### Models Tested

 The following tree-based regression models have been tested in this project: **XGBoost**, **LightGBM** and **CatBoost**.
-They have been selected because they are more suitable for high-cardinality, non-linear and mixed data.
+They have been selected because they work great for high-cardinality, non-linear and mixed data.
 Also, they have a shorter fitting time for large datasets.

+### Hyperparameter Tuning

+Due to the large volume data, a Randomized Search was performed with a 2-Fold Cross-Validation instead of a Grid Search.

 ### Evaluation Metrics